 If you want to give less notice than the legal minimum, or less than that stated in your contract, you can ask your employer if they will reduce it.
 In return, you can agree to finish any outstanding or urgent work and tell them that by allowing you to leave early they may also save some money.

 See our guide on notice periods for more.

 What are your rights during your notice period?

-If agreed to by your employer, you may be able to go on paid holiday and you will also be entitled to payment in lieu of any outstanding holidays you have accrued up to the first 28 days of your holiday entitlement.
+If agreed to by your employer, you may be able to go on paid holiday and you will also be entitled to payment instead of any outstanding holidays you have accrued up to the first 28 days of your holiday entitlement.